vanderlee/phpSyllable/README.md

 ### public integer countWordsText(  $text )
 Count the number of words in the text.

+### public integer countSyllablesText(  $text )
+Count the number of syllables in the text.

 ### public integer countPolysyllablesText(  $text )
-Count the number of polysyllables in the text.
+Count the number of polysyllables (words with 3 or more syllables) in the text.

 Example
 -------